mlr7/Statistical-Testing-with-MLB-Data/README.md

 ## Concepts

-### Significance Testing

-Significance testing is a statistical technique used to determine whether the results obtained from a sample of data can be generalized to the entire population.
-The process involves comparing the observed results to what would be expected if there were no real difference or relationship between the variables being tested.
-If the observed results are unlikely to have occurred by chance, then they are considered statistically significant, and the null hypothesis (i.e., the hypothesis of no difference or relationship) is rejected.
-The level of significance, also known as alpha, is typically set at 0.05 or 0.01, meaning that there is a 5% or 1% chance, respectively, of observing the results by chance alone.
-Significance testing is widely used in research and is essential for drawing valid conclusions from data.
-However, it is important to note that statistical significance does not necessarily imply practical or meaningful significance, and the interpretation of results should take into account the context and relevance of the findings.

 ### T-Test

 The T-Test is an inferential technique that compares the means of two groups of data.
 It is based on the t-distribution and is primarily used to determine whether there is a significant difference